TabbyML/tabby/website/blog/2023-11-13-model-evaluation/index.md

 1. ***Data is likely contaminated.*** HumanEval dataset has been around for over two years and it has been discussed and documented widely online.
 The latest coding LLMs are likely to have included its test data in training data crawling, which would make the evaluation no longer valid.

-2. ***Trivial coding questions that aren't mimicing real engineering setups.*** HumanEval includes mostly LeetCode's interview-style questions, where they include a single function for LLMs to fill in the body.
+2. ***Trivial coding questions that aren't mimicking real engineering setups.*** HumanEval includes mostly LeetCode's interview-style questions, where they include a single function for LLMs to fill in the body.
 In a more realistic corporate setup, developers often add code in multiple files in a single PR, and constantly refer to functions implemented in other files.
-These are indeed more interesting yet challenging tasks for LLMs to perform, but are critical scenarios for AI coding assitants to land in enterprises.
+These are indeed more interesting yet challenging tasks for LLMs to perform, but are critical scenarios for AI coding assistants to land in enterprises.

 3. ***Unit tests are too weak.*** Researchers noticed that test cases in HumanEval tasks (on average 7.7 tests per problem) aren't enough to guarantee the correctness of the generated code (e.g. a wrong implementation could still pass all existing tests), and thus augmented test cases in HumanEval benchmark by 80x in [***HumanEvalPlus***](https://github.com/evalplus/evalplus).